Skip to Content

 2.1.
 Proposed System

-A machine learning (ML) model has been developed to accurately classify healthy and tumor livers using radiomic features extracted from CT images.
-There are five stages in the workflow process of the proposed system: segmentation of ROIs, features extraction, statistical analysis, feature selection, and classification.
+A machine learning (ML) model has been developed to accurately classify healthy livers and livers with tumors using radiomic features extracted from CT images.
+There are five stages in the workflow process of the proposed system: segmentation of ROIs, feature extraction, statistical analysis, feature selection, and classification.
 The entire liver was interactively evaluated as the ROI.
 Figure 1 shows the block diagram of the proposed system.
-The work consists of two main phases: classifying healthy and tumor livers, then, among those with tumors, classifying them as benign or malignant.
+The work consists of two main phases: classifying healthy and tumor livers.
+Then, among those with tumors, classifying them as HCC or metastases.

 2.2.
 Dataset Description